ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Feedback this logic can be pre-provided) and commit some configurable amount of disk space to the endeavor.

-Logs (or a third party) must provide access to clients to query proofs in a privacy preserving manner, most likely through DNS.
+Logs (or a third party mirroring the logs) must provide access to clients to query proofs in a privacy preserving manner, most likely through DNS.

 Unlike SCT Feedback, the STH Pollination mechanism is not hampered if only a minority of HTTPS servers deploy it.
 However, it makes an